 Land valuations on the Queensland Globe

-You can view detailed land valuation data through the Queensland Globe.
-It is designed to help you better understand your land valuation and local property market.
+You can view land valuations using the Queensland Globe online map to help you better understand your land valuation and local property market.

-The Queensland Globe now includes extra layers of data to show freehold valuation and state land rental valuation, in addition to existing land valuation data.
+Layers of data to show existing valuations, freehold valuation and state land rental valuation data.

 Data is provided for all rateable local government areas in Queensland.
 Data is not provided for individual units in community title schemes, as these are not valued separately.
 Instead, a single valuation notice is issued to the body corporate.